madgik/exareme2/documentation/algorithms-user-guide.md

 One issue that did not come up in the single machine version is data loading.
 In the single machine version this is a trivial operation.
 However, in the federated case, the actual data content has some essential impact on the algorithm orchestration.
-For a particular data choice by the user, all nodes having no data, or having data below some [**privacy threshold**](#privacy-threshold) will not participate in the run.
+For a particular data choice by the user, all workers having no data, or having data below some [**privacy threshold**](#privacy-threshold) will not participate in the run.
 This is something that Exareme needs to know before the start of the algorithm